Marpesia zerynthia: Behavior

-Marpesia zerynthia is typically encountered as small groups of approximately six to twelve males, which are attracted to wet sand and mud to drink from the moisture, rich in minerals.
+Marpesia zerynthia is typically encountered in small groups of approximately six to twelve males, which are attracted to wet sand and mud to drink from the moisture, rich in minerals.
 Particularly favored feeding locations are shallow fords in streams or along mountain roads.
-During hot weather the butterflies flutter constantly and feed with wings erect or partially open.
+During hot weather, the butterflies flutter constantly and feed with wings erect or partially open.
 When the conditions are cooler they hold their wings completely outspread for insolation, making it possible to observe the dark brown coloration of the ventral surface of the wings.
 Adults fly quickly and nimbly, and are often known to perch together in small groups under leaves.
-In Mexico they usually fly from May to November, or July to October in South Texas.
+In Mexico, they usually fly from May to November, or July to October in South Texas.
 Nutrition is obtained from the nectar of Cordia and Croton, and from excrement and various other non-floral sources.
 Females are more elusive, rarely descending from the forest canopy.
-In overcast weather however, they are sometimes known to settle on lower foliage in the forest.
+However, in overcast weather, they are sometimes known to settle on lower foliage in the forest.